 Staff helped patients to be involved in decisions about their care.
 They were aware of the Accessible Information Standard and the requirements of the Equality Act.

 The Accessible Information Standard is a requirement to make sure that patients and their carers can access and understand the information they are given.
 We saw:

 - Interpreter services were available for patients who did not speak or understand English.
-We saw notices in the reception areas, written in languages other than English, informing patients that translation services were available.
-Patients were also told about multi-lingual staff that might be able to support them. - Staff communicated with patients in a way they could understand, and communication aids and easy-read materials were available.
+We were told notices and leaflets could be translated into a language other than English.
+Patients would be made aware that translation services were available. - Staff communicated with patients in a way they could understand, and communication aids and easy-read materials were available.